kubernetes/website/content/en/docs/setup/_index.md

 When evaluating a solution for a production environment, consider which aspects of operating a Kubernetes cluster (or _abstractions_) you want to manage yourself or offload to a provider.

-For a list of [Certified Kubernetes](https://github.com/cncf/k8s-conformance/#certified-kubernetes) providers, see "[Partners](https://kubernetes.io/partners/#conformance)".
+[Kubernetes Partners](https://kubernetes.io/partners/#conformance) includes a list of [Certified Kubernetes](https://github.com/cncf/k8s-conformance/#certified-kubernetes) providers.

 {{% /capture %}}